interorbital/opengl-container-setup/README.md

 ## Instructions

 ### Setting up distrobox (manually)
+#### Getting your container up and running
 1. Install `git`, `curl`, and `podman`
 2. Head to the page of the [distrobox](https://github.com/89luca89/distrobox) project.
 3. Install the software as you see fit
 4. Create a container running the default command `distrobox create --name opengldev-env`
 5. Enter the container running `distrobox enter opengldev-env`

-6. Install the software you need with dnf
+#### Setting up your freeglut & libglui development environment in that container
+1. Enter the container with `distrobox enter opengldev-env`
+2. Install freeglut and glui as follows: `sudo dnf install freeglut freeglut-devel glui glui-devel mesa-dri-drivers gcc-c++`

-### Setting up distrobox (if you're me on a debian-based distro and need the script)
+### Setting up distrobox (if you're me on a debian-based distro)
 1. Clone the repository
-2. Run the script
+2. Execute the `distrobox-installer.sh` script
 3. Reboot

-### Setting up your development environment
+4. Execute the `distrobox-setup.sh` script
-1. Enter the container with `distrobox enter opengldev-env`
+5. Enter the container with `distrobox enter opengldev-env`
-2. Either run `freeglut-libglui-setup.sh` or simply install freeglut and glui as follows: `sudo dnf install freeglut freeglut-devel glui glui-devel mesa-dri-drivers gcc-c++`
+6. Execute the `freeglut-libglui-setup.sh` script